Times Square Revelers Brave Drenching Rain to Welcome 2019

-(NEW YORK) — A drenching rain didn’t stop revelers from packing Times Square for New York City’s New Year’s Eve celebration, with much of the crowd determined to have a good time as they waited hours Monday night for performers including Christina Aguilera, Sting and Snoop Dogg.

-The soggy weather was in evidence as boy band New Kids On The Block splashed up puddles while performing their hit “Step by Step” on a giant set of steps.
+NEW YORK (AP) — Rain drops fell along with confetti as revelers rang in 2019 in New York’s Times Square, capping a soggy New Year’s celebration that included singer-songwriter Bebe Rexha’s stirring rendition of John Lennon’s “Imagine” just before midnight.Crews used squeegees to sweep puddles from the performance stages, but Monday night’s wet weather was still evident as boy band New Kids On The Block splashed up puddles while performing their hit “Step by Step” on a giant set of steps.

-Vendors gouged the unprepared, charging up to $10 for ponchos that ordinarily sell for $2.
-The biggest cheers early on were for event workers handing out foam hats and blue gloves.
+At midnight, as fireworks erupted over Times Square, couples kissed, families hugged and “Auld Lang Syne” played over loud speakers.

+“It was like a true state of pure bliss and unity and love, and it felt like there was no hate in the world,” said Brie Dunn, 22, of New York.
+“That’s what I hope for in 2019 and all the years to come.”

+“It was surreal I never thought that I’d get to experience this firsthand,” her mother, Suzanne, said.

-The Times Square party is always a marathon, with often cold temperatures, security rules, hours-long waits and a lack of public toilets.
-Veterans of the celebration said the rain wasn’t all that bad.
+The Times Square party is always a marathon, with often cold temperatures, tight security rules, hours-long waits and a lack of public toilets.

+Veterans of the celebration said the rain wasn’t all that bad, considering last year was one of the coldest on record at 10 degrees Fahrenheit (-12 Celsius).
+This year, the temperature was about 47 degrees (8.3 Celsius) as midnight struck.

 “We’re troopers.
 We got this,” said Nyia Williamson, 41, a self-described New Kids On The “Block Head” who was at the party for the 11th time.

-Rain, she said, is better than bitter cold.
-Last year’s party was one of the coldest on record at 10 degrees Fahrenheit (-12 Celsius).
-This year, the temperature was about 45 degrees (7 Celsius) at 8 p.m.
+Some in the crowd were kneeling on the soaked ground with ponchos over them as puddles formed around spectator areas.
+The biggest cheers early on were for event workers handing out foam hats and blue gloves.

+For the unprepared, though, staying dry meant ponying up.
+Vendors charged up to $10 for ponchos that ordinarily sell for $2.

-Spectators started assembling late Monday morning to await performers including Dan + Shay, Bastille and singer songwriter Bebe Rexha, who was to perform John Lennon’s “Imagine” just before midnight.
+Spectators started assembling late Monday morning to await performers, including Christina Aguilera, Snoop Dogg, Dan + Shay and Bastille.

-The final 60-second countdown happens as a geodesic sphere — 12-feet (3.5-meters) in diameter, covered with 2,688 Waterford crystal triangles and lit by 32,256 LEDs — drops down a pole.
-The numerals “2019” light up at midnight accompanied by pyrotechnics and the release of 3,000 pounds of confetti.
+The final 60-second countdown happened as a geodesic sphere — 12-feet (3.5-meters) in diameter, covered with 2,688 Waterford crystal triangles and lit by 32,256 LEDs — dropped down a pole.
+The numerals “2019” lit up at midnight accompanied by pyrotechnics and the release of 3,000 pounds of confetti.

 Larissa Duke, a 22-year-old college student from Ontario, Canada, wrapped herself in a garbage bag and placed the top of an umbrella on her head to stay dry.
 Umbrellas were banned from the celebration for security reasons, so Duke had to discard the umbrella’s shaft at a checkpoint.